horsto/OCTRON-docs/docs/installation.md

         === "Linux"
             You know what to do (:

-2. Download miniconda.
-Open your web browser and go to the official Miniconda download page: [Miniconda Download](https://docs.conda.io/en/latest/miniconda.html).
-Download and execute the installer for your operating system (Windows, macOS, or Linux).
-Then restart your terminal.
+2. Download miniconda. <br>
+    - Open your web browser and go to the official Miniconda download page: [Miniconda Download](https://docs.conda.io/en/latest/miniconda.html).
+    - Download and execute the installer for your operating system (Windows, macOS, or Linux).
+    - Restart your terminal.

-3. Clone this repository and in a terminal (CMD on Windows) browse to the folder that you cloned it to (`cd "YOUR/CLONED/FOLDER"`)
+3. Clone the [OCTRON-GUI repository](https://github.com/horsto/OCTRON-GUI) and in a terminal (CMD on Windows) browse to the folder that you cloned it to (`cd "YOUR/CLONED/FOLDER"`)

 4. Create a new Conda environment called "octron" with Python version 3.11:
     ```sh